A Complete Guide to Web Testing: How to Test a Website

 Validating the functionality

 When deploying a new website, there’s always a risk that it might not perform as expected.
-Broken buttons, links that lead to nowhere, and broken pop-up forms – these are just a few of the problems that may arise due to lack of testing.
+Broken buttons, links that lead to nowhere, and broken pop-up forms – these are just a few of the problems that often arise due to lack of testing.
 Website testing helps mitigate these issues and ensure that all features and functionalities of the website work correctly.

 Minimizing errors